jakeosx/sync-applescript/README.md

 Add the folders into my folders variable:

 ```
-set myfolders to {"/path/to this folder/folder"}
+set myfolders to {"/path/to/folder", "path/to/otherfolder"}
 ```

 Name the folder they go into in the backup variable, make it "" for the same location

 ```
-set bckup to "bckup"
+set backup to "backup"
 ```

 Once it is all set up to run, in Script Editor: